 Where a new or replacement source of electrical power is necessary, renewable sources should be used if possible.

-Safety and Security Precautions
+Safety and security precautions

-For each location, the VTS Provider should determine safety and security requirements in accordance with local legislation.
+For each location, the VTS provider should determine safety and security requirements in accordance with local legislation.

 Safety requirements should, at least, consider but are not limited to: